zampierilucas/lkml-mcp/README.md

 ### BASE_URL

 By default, the server connects to `https://lore.kernel.org`.
-You can configure it to use a different lore-compatible archive by setting the `LKML_BASE_URL` environment variable.
+You can configure it to use a different public-inbox archive by setting the `LKML_BASE_URL` environment variable.

 **Claude Code (CLI)**:
 ```json